DeepaliCS/OptimizingTravelingSalesman/README.md

 This project is about exploring different Ai algorithms that can help optimize the travelling salesman problem (given the different ranges of datasets - E.g - TSP_48.txt)

+Different range of datasets were tests to create a minimum spanning tree, and the algorithms were used to find the quickest way possible from point A to point B

 ## Creation Info
 The project was created in Eclipse IDE, written in Java.